natlai123/datasciencecoursera/README.md

 * Gareth James et al. (2013), An Introduction to Statistical Learning
 * Hastie et al. (2009) The Elements of Statistical Learning, 2nd Edition Springer
 * Ruey S. Tsay (2010) Analysis of Financial Time Series, Third Edition, Wiley
-* Rob J Hyndman, George Athanasopoulos, (2017) Forecasting: principles and practice
+* Rob J Hyndman, George Athanasopoulos, (2017) Forecasting: Principles and Practice

 For some of the books, I have already had produced a few notes.
 If time allows, I will put out them out on Github as well.